louislam/uptime-kuma/README.md

 ### Spelling & Grammar

 Feel free to correct the grammar in the documentation or code.
-My mother language is not English and my grammar is not that great.
+My mother language is not English and my grammar is not that good.

 ### Create Pull Requests